wistia/wistia-open-docs/_posts/player-api.md

 ### videoWidth(val, [options])

-Sets the width of the video to `val`.
+Sets the width of the video to `val` in pixels.
 It is expected that `val` is an integer.
 Decimal or string values will be truncated.

-If `constrain: true` is passed as an option, then the width of the video will also be updated to maintain the correct aspect ratio.
+If `constrain: true` is passed as an option, then the height of the video will also be updated to maintain the correct aspect ratio.

 {% codeblock wistia_js.js %}